zama-ai/concrete-ml/docs/developer-guide/contributing.md

 There are three ways to contribute to Concrete ML:

 - You can open issues to report bugs and typos and to suggest ideas.
-- You can ask to become an official contributor by emailing [hello@zama.ai](mailto:hello@zama.ai).
-Only approved contributors can send pull requests (PR), so please make sure to get in touch before you do.
+- You can become an official contributor but you need to sign our Contributor License Agreement (CLA) on your first contribution.
+Our CLA-bot will guide you through the process when you will open a Pull Request on Github.
 - You can also provide new tutorials or use-cases, showing what can be done with the library.
 The more examples we have, the better and clearer it is for the other users.

 ## 1. Creating a new branch